-Theta progressively changes the way you walk and stops the movement of the bones that irritate the inter-metatarsal nerves.
+Theta progressively changes the way you walk until your pain stops.
 Without constant irritation every step you take, the swelling subsides and your pain goes away.
 Because theta progressively changes foot function to levels far beyond what other foot control devices can do, Theta will keep you active and stop the pain, when all other treatments, orthotics, and even surgery have failed.

 Hi Dr Jarrett, I know you have many patients and you don’t really remember me, but I am happy to write this testimonial.
 If I can help in any way please contact me.
 A little over a year ago I went to the internet to find help for my foot.
 The same pain was returning after I had 2 Morton’s Neuromas removed 7 years before.
 I could not go through any surgery again and then to top it off, I was told that surgery wasn’t even done anymore because it didn’t work!

 I don’t remember it taking long at all to research.
 I was lucky and got to the Theta-Orthotic web site easily.
 When I called, Dr. Jarrett answered the phone and spoke with me at length.
 He made me very comfortable with my decision to try this insert.
 I did think he might have over reached some claims when he told me that toes were meant to be straight and mine would get straight wearing the insert, and when he said I would go BACK to my old shoe size.
 I was normally a 7 and at that time I was wearing an 81/2 .

 Theta helps patients who have tried surgery and failed.